xitao1812/property-management-application/README.md

 - You can generate the first required action related to adding properties to property list by clicking the Add property button
-- You can generate the second required action related to changing the sold status and new owner name by clicking the Mark a Property As Sold button
+- You can generate the second required action related to changing the sold status and new owner name by clicking the Mark a property as sold button
 - You can locate my visual component by clicking the confirm button on MarkSold GUI
 - You can save the state of my application by clicking the save button
 - You can reload the state of my application by clicking the load button